deis/deis/README.md

 ```

 ## Test
-### Run tests
-Test your application by running commands inside an ephemeral Docker container.
+Test the application by running your test suite inside an ephemeral Docker container.

 ```console
 $ deis run make test
 ```

-To integrate with your CI system, check the return code.
+Use the return code to integrate with a CI system.

 ## Scale
 Scale containers horizontally with ease.